 - Germany, Deutsche Forschungsgemeinschaft (DFG) has launched a call for Multidisciplinary Research into Epidemics and Pandemics and has made a statement with the National Natural Science Foundation of China.

-- Global Young Academy (GYA) has made a statement “Beyond Boundaries: A global message from young scientists on COVID-19” highlighting specific recommendations for governments, the public, and young researchers.
+- Global Young Academy (GYA) has established a COVID-19 resource page gathering initiatives of the GYA, young academies and partners; GYA has also published a statement “Beyond Boundaries: A global message from young scientists on COVID-19” highlighting specific recommendations for governments, the public, and young researchers.

 - Hungary, Hungarian Academy of Sciences continuously updates a collection of related articles on its website (in Hungarian).